Eric is a former football player, former youth football coach, and lifelong student of the game.

 There are seven officials in NFL football who are responsible for calling fouls and enforcing penalties, and they take a lot of heat.
 Though we commonly call them referees, only one of them actually bears that title.
-The others are the Line Judge, Back Judge, Field Judge, Side Judge, Umpire and Down Judge (formerly called Head Linesman).
+The others are Line Judge, Back Judge, Field Judge, Side Judge, Umpire, and Down Judge (formerly called Head Linesman).

-The Referee is the leader of the bunch, and can be distinguished from the others by his white cap.
+The Referee is the leader of the bunch, and he can be distinguished from the others by his white cap.

 Each official has specific responsibilities as far as what to look for during a given play.
 Even though it might seem like they miss a lot when your team is getting the short end of the stick, it's amazing how much of this fast-moving game these guys are able to monitor, and how accurate they are.

 Penalties can make or break a team, so avoiding them is paramount to success.
 Fouls in football can result in losing yards on the field, losing downs, or, in extreme circumstances, even a player’s ejection from the game.

 Players do not accumulate penalties as in basketball or other sports, but the impact of each infraction is imposed on the team as a whole.
 Players are only ejected if a singular act violates the rules very severely, such as kicking or punching another player or intentionally contacting an official.

 Even though fights and scuffles occur frequently, ejections are rare in football.
 The officials, and the leagues, would much rather see the game settled on the field and not because a key player got the boot.

 Penalties in football usually mean yardage gained or lost in one direction or the other.
 In the NFL, this means it can be five, ten, or fifteen yards, dependant on the foul.

 It may also mean the loss of a down if the penalty is committed by the offensive team.
 In some cases, odd yardage amounts may be awarded, such as infractions near either goal line where the full yardage can’t be applied.